Certified randomness in tight space

-In Bell-based quantum information processing, the key element to examine the intrinsic properties of a behaviour is its decomposition into hidden-variable models (HVMs).
-Operationally, one can think of an HVM as a description of the devices held by an eavesdropper that reproduces the observed behaviour, thus giving the eavesdropper more predictive power while being indistinguishable from the original behaviour for the users.
-When no-signalling is guaranteed, a behaviour is non-contextual if and only if it can be decomposed as a mixture of deterministic models~\cite{Fine1982Hidden}.Conversely, this means that observing a score $S(e)$ higher than the non-contextual maximum $S_{\mathrm{cl}}$ is a proof that the underlying behaviour is inherently undeterministic, and randomness can be certified from it.
-Unfortunately, the measurements performed in practical scenarios and on devices without space-like separation are not perfectly compatible~\cite{GHK+2021Incompatible}, which implies that the no-signalling conditions~\cite{GRW1980General} are not met and the tools that were developed to certify randomness~\cite{Colbeck2007Quantum, PAM+2010Random, MS2017Universal} do not apply.
+Unfortunately, the measurements performed in practical scenarios and on devices without space-like separation are not perfectly compatible~\cite{GHK+2021Incompatible}, which implies that the no-signalling conditions~\cite{GRW1980General} are not met and the tools that were developed to certify randomness~\cite{Colbeck2007Quantum, PAM+2010Random, MS2017Universal} do not apply in a straightforward way.
 To overcome this limitation, the set of admissible HVMs needs to be extended.
-One can for instance take into account more general measurements~\cite{SPM2013Device} or more general behaviours~\cite{UZZ+2020Randomness}.
+One can for instance admit more general measurements~\cite{SPM2013Device} or more general behaviours~\cite{UZZ+2020Randomness}.
 Here, we allow a limited amount of signalling at the hidden-variable level, and we compute new maximal scores achievable over these models.